vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws-airgap.md

 VMware Tanzu Kubernetes Grid (multi-cloud) provides a consistent, upstream-compatible, regional Kubernetes substrate that is ready for end-user workloads and ecosystem integrations.

 This document lays out a reference design for deploying VMware Tanzu for Kubernetes Grid on AWS Networking in an air-gapped environment with Tanzu components on AWS.
 An air-gapped environment is a network security measure employed to ensure that a computer or computer network is secure by physically isolating it from unsecured networks, such as the public Internet or an unsecured local area network.
-This reference design is based on the architecture and components described in [Tanzu Solution Reference Architecture Overview](index.md).
+This reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture 1.5](https://docs.vmware.com/en/VMware-Tanzu-for-Kubernetes-Operations/1.5/tko-reference-architecture/GUID-reference-designs-index.html).

 ![Tanzu reference design diagram for air-gap deployment](./img/tko-on-aws-airgap/tkg-aws-airgap-overview.png)